 Science Unit 4 - An Animal’s Life – 1LS

 Students study the basic needs of animals for survival and the life cycle of animals.
-The monarch is observed through its life cycle and common schoolyard animals are observed in a model habitat.
+The painted lady is observed through its life cycle and common schoolyard animals are observed in a model habitat.
 Students observe and care for the animals.

 Science Unit 1 - Measuring Matters – 2PS

 Measuring Matters focuses on common objects and substances and their physical properties that can be observed and measured.
 Students describe objects and substances and identify the properties of matter through the application of measurement and material composition.

 Science Unit 2 & 3 - Earth’s Land and Water – 2ES

 After identifying and designing models of landforms and bodies of water, students explore how water exists on Earth in three states and the movement of water on land and through the atmosphere.
 Students apply their knowledge to help identify sources of water and what is usable.
 Lessons include identifying and keeping track of uses of water in the classroom, home, and community.
 Students design a plan for water conservation.